gvanrossum/gvanrossum.github.io/essays/scopes.md

 The following syntactic elements are scope-forming:

-- Toplevel
+- Toplevel (all code not contained in any of the following)
-- Class
+- Class definition
-- Function
+- Function definition
 - Lambda
 - Comprehension